UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/bennett/individual_log_bennett.md

 </table>

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)
-This cycle I have completed the instructor page that lets instructors view student submissions.
-Overall all frontend and backend tasks are completed or in progress now and we are close to finishing.
+This cycle I have updated the student join course page to work like most of our other pages (using toaster + redirects).
+I also completed a feature for frontend that lets you select multiple answers instead of just one.
+I also fixed bugs for this bubble sheet creation form.
+Overall I completed everything I planned to do.
+Our process is going good overall.
 ### Next Cycle Goals (What are you going to accomplish during the next cycle)

-Next cycle I will work on refactoring the student join course page and implement frontend functionality for adding multiple answers to a bubble sheet
+Next cycle I will work on completing some of the front end tasks that we decide are going to be part of the final.
+(Scott added extra features that were not part of our MVP so we need to clarify what is required)

 ## Friday (7/17- 7/18)